harrybraviner/GetCleanAssignment/CodeBook.md

 but on my system this persistently crashed when trying to read in the raw data.
 This may be realted to the presence of leading spaces in the data file.
 See this thread: https://github.com/Rdatatable/data.table/issues/956

+The variable names are taken from the 'features.txt' file, but hyphens are replaced with periods and parentheses removed.

 The data did not contain any missing values, so no scheme to handle NAs has been implemented.